 “I was shaking,” Leslie said.
 “We spoke for probably three hours.”

 There was no doubt in her mind that she’d found her long lost brother.
 But Michael was more skeptical.
 “She said, ‘you’re my brother.’
 And I said, well I think I might not be.
 I don’t want to get your hopes up because there’s really a chance that we might not be related, and I was always told you were not.’”
 To confirm their kinship, they agreed that he should take a DNA test through 23andMe, where Leslie already had tested.
-“I thought, at least I’m going to get a chance to prove another negative,” said Michael, who agreed to getting tested.
+“I thought, at least I’m going to get a chance to prove another negative,” said Michael, who agreed to get tested.
 While they waited for the results, Michael and Leslie talked a lot on the phone, they swapped photos and arranged live-video chats.

 Leslie saw in Michael’s gestures and expressions her own father.
 She just knew, she said.
 Michael wasn’t so sure.